 We have no separate operating activities apart from those conducted by Antero Midstream, and our cash flows will consist solely of distributions we receive relating to Antero Midstream's distributions on its IDRs.
 Accordingly, in addition to the discussion of our financial position and results of operations in this "Management's Discussion and Analysis of Financial Condition and Results of Operations," we also discuss the financial position and results of operations of Antero Midstream.
-Our Predecessor's financial statements are based on the equity method of accounting.
+Our Predecessor's financial statements are based on the equity method of accounting because we do not control Antero Midstream for financial accounting purposes.